-- A therapist who touches the muscles that are being contracted.
+- Therapist: Touches the muscles that are being contracted.

-- A computer screen that shows through sounds or pictures, if the pelvic muscles are contracting and the other muscles groups are relaxed.
+- Computer screen: Shows through sounds or pictures, if the pelvic muscles are contracting and the other muscles groups are relaxed.
 This is done by connecting the computer to small sensors in the vagina or rectum and on the skin of the abdomen and legs.

-- Vaginal weights are cone shaped plastic objects of increasing weight that can be used at home.
-They are placed in the vagina for a short time (15-30minutes).
+- Vaginal weights: Cone shaped plastic objects of increasing weight that can be used at home.
+They are placed in the vagina for a short time (15 to 30 minutes).
 By gripping or hugging the cones to keep them in place, women are contracting their pelvic muscles.

 Cystocele – A condition where the front wall of the vagina sags downward or outward, allowing the bladder to drop from its normal position.
 This may be referred to as a “dropped bladder.”

 Cystoscopy—A way to look at the inside of the bladder using a camera.

 Electrical Stimulation – A form of biofeedback that is typically done under the supervision of physical therapists familiar with technology.
 Electrical stimulation of pelvic floor muscles and nerves is used to assist women in finding and contracting their pelvic muscles.
 Women are taught to insert a device in their vagina or rectum on a daily basis.

 Enterocele – A condition where the support to the top of the vagina is weakened, allowing bulging of the small intestine.
 This type of prolapse is most often seen in women who have undergone a hysterectomy.

 Fecal incontinence (FI) – Leakage of stool or gas without your control, also called anal incontinence.